KDE/documentation-develop-kde-org/content/hig/icons/monochrome/status.md

 {{< /do >}}
 {{< dont src="/hig/status-base-dont.png" >}}
 Don't use an overly simple
-base---this makes it hard for the user to identify what an icon represents.
-Additionally, don't use more details than you need to make something recognizable--- this doesn't leave you room for indicating states.
+base — this makes it hard for the user to identify what an icon represents.
+Additionally, don't use more details than you need to make something recognizable — this doesn't leave you room for indicating states.
 {{< /dont >}}
 {{< /compare >}}